Not all Trust Update Services are equal (or in some cases, even necessary…)

 - The fact that the implications of the Bamford Case have to a large degree been overstated – because most modern Trust Deeds already allowed the necessary flexibility with regard to the definition of “Trust Income”, preservation of the attributes of Trust Income, and the flexibility to identify items as either “capital” or “income” in nature (within reasonable limits);

 - The real sting in the tail was always the developing approach by the Tax Office with regard to Unpaid Present Entitlements.
-Up to last week the Tax Office position was still unclear.
 This area was always going to necessitate real substantive amendments to Trust Deeds.
 People paying for amendments to accommodate Bamford were always going to have to come back and pay again for amendments dealing with UPEs; and

 - Perhaps the area needing most attention is the inter-generational wealth transfer beginning to take place – and the glaring need to update Trust Deeds to put in place the mechanisms to allow control of trusts to be dealt with adequately in the Estate Planning and Business Succession context.
 Little mention has been made of this in any quarter.
 In the medium term, yet another review and amendment is going to be required.